dkfans/keeperfx-website/docs/nginx-config.md

 ## Alpha build serving

-If you use the env var `KEEPERFX_GITHUB_ALPHA_BUILD_DOWNLOAD_PATH` you can setup nginx to serve those files using any chosen directory.
+If you use the env var `APP_ALPHA_PATCH_STORAGE` you can setup nginx to serve those files using any chosen directory.

 ```nginx
 location /downloads/ {